Large Deviations Principle for the tagged empirical field of a general interacting gas: Preliminaries

 \end{proof}

 \begin{remark} It is possible to give a simpler proof of this result, without introducing $\pi$, $\mathcal{H}^{*}_{N}$, or $\mathcal{E}^{*}$.
-However, we present this proof because it can be generalized to other manifolds, including $\mathbb{R}^{d}$. \end{remark}
+However, we present this proof because it can be generalized to the case in which $V$ is not necessarily infinite outside of $\mathbb{Q}^{d}$. \end{remark}